 Bottled or deionized

 In addition to EGCG testing, a panel of testers was asked to evaluate black and green tea made with bottled, deionized, and tap water.
-After tasting black tea, they were asked to assess various flavor attributes of black tea.
+After tasting black tea, they were asked to assess various flavor attributes.

-The panelists preferred green tea brewed with tap water over both bottled and deionized water.
-One reason given was the tea brewed with tap water was much less bitter than with the other two types of water.
+The panelists preferred green tea brewed with tap water over bottled and deionized water.
+One reason was that the tea brewed with tap water was much less bitter than the other two types of water.

-If you use hard water to make your tea, be sure to clean your tea kettle frequently to avoid limescale build-up.
+If you use hard water to make your tea, clean your tea kettle frequently to avoid limescale build-up.

-Panelist Results – Type of Water for Best Flavor
+Panelist Results – Water Type for Best Flavor